It can be a hard truth to accept that parents are actually, just humans.

 As young boys and girls, the relationships or lack thereof that we have with our mothers – and our fathers – affect the way we see ourselves, and ultimately, the types of relationships we choose.

 I was asked to write about the topic of father/daddy issues.
-And I’m not going to lie, I found it to be a challenge; mainly because, I can’t really relate.
+And I’m not going to lie, I found it to be a challenge; mainly because, while I may not have had a perfect childhood, I do feel that my father, with all his insecurities, did his best.
 But the truth is, while the outcomes and consequences of different issues may vary, the ways of getting through them are typically the same.

 The relationship a young girl has with her dad is an incredibly sensitive one.
 And whether he gives too much or too little of his attention, she’ll likely seek out partners in her life who can help create that balance.
 Or, she’ll choose a man just like her father.

 Though we often associate “daddy issues” to girls and women, let’s not forget that fathers are boys’ first role models when it comes to learning “what a man is”.